Mobile Device Security Guidelines

 Use Pulse to Attach to University Resources on Public Wireless Networks

-If you are in a public place such as a café or bookstore and wish to use public, shared wireless internet, enable the Pulse client to set up a secure remote access session before initiating any other business with University systems.
+If you are in a public place such as a café or bookstore and wish to use public, shared wireless internet, enable the Pulse client to set up a Pitt VPN (Pulse Secure) session before initiating any other business with University systems.
 Pulse will encrypt the transmission of data so that any snooping attempts will not intercept your unencrypted University credentials.
 If you don’t, be aware that any credentials you enter to log onto University services or other services such as online banking could be compromised by another system in the vicinity that is set up for sniffing unencrypted data.

 The Pulse Secure mobile device app is available on the Pitt App Store as well as the Apple and Google (Google Play) online app stores.